mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 | **No `resource` requested** | Default resource(s) assigned | SHOULD issue an access token and SHOULD include the assigned resource(s) in the `resource` parameter. |
 |                      | No resource-specific restriction | SHOULD issue an access token and SHOULD omit the `resource` parameter. |

-### Resource Identifier Comparison

-When comparing resource identifiers (for example, to determine uniqueness or to evaluate requested resources against policy), the authorization server MUST apply the URI comparison rules defined in {{Section 6.2.1 of RFC3986}}, after applying syntax-based normalization as defined in {{Section 6.2.2 of RFC3986}}.
-Resource identifiers that are equivalent under these rules MUST be treated as identical.
+When comparing resource identifiers, the authorization server MUST apply the rules defined in {{resource-identifier-comparison}}.

 ### Client Requested Exactly One Resource